devleonardoamaral/debian-nvidia-installer/README.md

 sudo apt purge --autoremove debian-nvidia-installer
 ```

-* `sudo` runs the command as administrator.
-* `apt purge` removes the package completely, including its configuration files.
-* `--autoremove` also removes any dependencies that are no longer needed.
+Removes the package and its configuration files completely, and also cleans up any dependencies that are no longer needed.

 ---